19balazs86/PlayingWithGenerativeAI/README.md

 - [E04_TextToImage.cs](ConsoleAppSK/Examples/E04_TextToImage.cs): Using the *ITextToImageService* to generate an image
 - [E05_EmbeddingSimilarity.cs](ConsoleAppSK/Examples/E05_EmbeddingSimilarity.cs): Use the *ITextEmbeddingGenerationService* to generate embeddings for texts and the *TensorPrimitives.CosineSimilarity* to compare the embedded vectors
 - [E06_AudioToText.cs](ConsoleAppSK/Examples/E06_AudioToText.cs): Using the *IAudioToTextService* to transcribe a given audio
+- [E07_AudiotTextToSpeech.cs](ConsoleAppSK/Examples/E07_AudiotTextToSpeech.cs): Using the *ITextToAudioService* to get an audio from text

 #### `SemanticKernel - WebApiSK`